 Online coursework assessment - Three (10%, equally weighted), eLearning assessments containing a series of multiple choice questions based on a scientific paper or case study

-The review lectures and practicals will be interactive and formative feedback will be given verbally during these sessions.
-Formative online activities will complement the review lectures and feedback will be provided accordingly.
-Feedback of exam script can be obtained from the unit coordinator on request.
+The review lectures will be interactive and formative feedback will be given verbally during these sessions.
+Students will have the opportunity to complete a formative essay with feedback.
+A feedback session will be held following the summative examination.